IMPACT Printmaking Journal welcomes original submissions:

 – If images accompany text please supply text separately from images but place a marker in the text to show where each image should go.

 3) Remove all references to the author’s name, for reviewing purposes The writing will be sent out by the editor to two peer reviewers who will give feedback on the work.
 The reviews will be returned to the author.
+Subsequent revisions will be dealt with by correspondance with the editor.

 3) Titles of artworks as follows: